rapelista/keenerja/docs/PROJECT_BRIEF.md

      - Views their workflow history and status.
    - **Use Case**: Typically employees or stakeholders who are the primary actors in day-to-day operations, such as submitting expense reports or requesting approvals.

 This structure ensures a balanced distribution of responsibilities, promoting efficiency and security within the approval workflow ecosystem.
-FLOWN aims to reduce friction in organizational processes, enabling faster decision-making and better collaboration.
+KEENERJA aims to reduce friction in organizational processes, enabling faster decision-making and better collaboration.
 For implementation details or further customization, refer to the development documentation.